ucbrise/snoopy/README.md

 python3 runExperiment.py -psrc      # 15 minutes
 ```
 The above command can be broken down as follows:
-* `-p` launches an [Obladi](https://www.usenix.org/system/files/osdi18-crooks.pdf) cluster of two VMs.
+* `-p` launches an [Obladi](https://www.usenix.org/system/files/osdi18-crooks.pdf) cluster of 2 VMs.
 * `-s` sets up a new experiment directory and symlinks it to `~/snoopy/experiments/diff-clients-base-oram-par-server-1/latest`.
 It compiles Obladi and sends the compiled jar files to the remote Obladi cluster.
-* `-r` runs the Obladi benchmark, which measures the throughput of accessing a storage containing 2M blocks.
+* `-r` runs the Obladi benchmark, which measures the throughput of accessing an oblivious storage containing 2M blocks.
 We use this throughput to plot Figure 9.
 * `-c` destroys the cluster.

 ### Propagate Baselines